westy48/scrollphathdticker/README.md

 It needs to run in Python 3, so you'll have to type "python3 scrolltwitter.py" to get it to run.
 Thanks to @alexmburns for reminding me about this.

+It also requires oauthlib and the Pimoroni one line installer for the ScrollpHat HD

 You'll need to get Twitter access tokens from <a href="http://apps.twitter.com">apps.twitter.com</a>.